Best And Worst Months To Sell Your House In New Hampshire For Maximum Profit

 The data shows distinct patterns that happen every month.
 June always has the fastest sales, whereas January and February have the longest market durations.
 These aren’t little adjustments; we’re talking about changes of 30 to 40 days that have a direct effect on your ability to negotiate.

-Inventory levels fluctuate seasonally too.
+Inventory levels fluctuate seasonally, too.
 Single-family inventory had crept above 2 in May and rose as high as 2.5 in September, but dropped below 2 in December.
 Condo/townhouse inventory reached 2 in June, and rose as high as 2.3 in August, but was back below 2 in November.

 Understanding these cycles helps you time your listing strategically.
 When inventory is low and days on market are short, sellers hold the cards.
 When inventory builds and properties linger, buyers gain leverage.